evxnche/ezwrite/README.md

 # ezwrite

-A minimal, distraction-free writing tool by Evan Cheriyan.
+a minimal, distraction-free writing tool because i like paper and pen.

 ## Dev